-- A. The COM will make their recommendation to the Bishop regarding Postulancy. - B. The Bishop will review the Nominee's file and meet with him or her in person. - C. If the Bishop approves the Nominee for Postulancy, decisions will be made concerning next steps in education and continuing formation.
+- A. If successful, the COM will recommend the Nominee to the Bishop for Postulancy. - B. The Bishop will review the Nominee's file and meet with him or her in person. - C. If the Bishop approves the Nominee for Postulancy, decisions will be made concerning next steps in education and continuing formation.